iamciphered/Kripke/README.md

 **Kripke** is an advanced AES encryption and brute-force decryption tool designed for cybersecurity analysts, penetration testers, and ethical hackers.
 It supports all major AES encryption modes and can attempt decryption using multiple modes until a successful result is obtained.

 ## Features
-✅ Supports AES encryption in **EAX, CBC, CFB, OFB, CTR, GCM, and ECB** modes
+✅ Supports AES encryption in **EAX, CBC, CTR, and GCM** modes
 ✅ File-based encryption and decryption for secure data storage
-✅ Brute-force decryption support with a custom key list
-✅ Multi-threaded brute-force for faster decryption attempts
 ✅ Auto-detection mode to attempt decryption across all AES modes
 ✅ Secure key handling and padded encryption for necessary modes
 ✅ Built-in CLI interface for smooth interaction